sharifrahmanie/MBMethPred/README.md

 * `SplitRatio`    Train and test split ratio.
 A value greater or equal to zero and less than one.
 * `CV`    The number of folds for cross-validation.
 It should be greater than one.
 * `NCores`    The number of cores for parallel computing.
-*  `NewData`    A methylation data for prediction.
+*  `NewData`    A methylation beta values input from the ReadMethylFile function.

 ## K nearest neighbor model
-The `KNearestNeighborModel` is a function to train a K nearest neighbor model to classify medulloblastoma subgroups using the DNA methylation dataset.
+The `KNearestNeighborModel` is a function to train a K nearest neighbor model to classify medulloblastoma subgroups using DNA methylation beta values.

 ### Usage